99stealth/cfn-workshop-chapter1/5.highly_available_application/README.md

 But that's not enough for highly available applications.

 ![CFN Workshop Infrastructure](.img/infrastructure-overview.png)
-Ok, let's pull all the stuff together and create something great.
+Ok, let's pull all the stuff together and create something really great.

 ## Follow-up activities
 There are two more repositories which are created for this workshop: